Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Conjoint analysis: A conjoint analysis is a method business leaders use to determine consumer preferences.

-• SWOT analysis: A SWOT analysis assesses strengths, weaknesses, opportunities and threats – exactly what this planning tool stands for.
+• SWOT analysis: A SWOT analysis assesses strengths, weaknesses, opportunities and threats to help you arrive at the best decisions.

 • PEST analysis: An acronym for “political, economic, social and technological,” a PEST analysis can improve decision-making and timing by analyzing external factors.
 This method considers present trends to help predict future ones.